Reasons to do Pilates

 If you’re a runner, a strong core helps stabilize your pelvis.
 That improves your technique and can improve your performance as well.
 Plus, it reduces injuries.

 A recent study by PLOS where they did a study on runners over a 12 week period and introduced two Pilates sessions a week.
 The results showed that they need to do a lot more study But including Pilates into your training regime improve their running it performance, the VO2 Max, (their ability to take oxygen into their body).
+Find out more about Pilates for Runners with my blog Why the Pilates for Runners Course will keep you running.
 Again, for cyclists, it helps to stabilize your centre, which is your pelvis, your core, and your back.
 This is really, really important when you’re on a bike, the more stable you are, the more power you can put through your legs.
 Why wouldn’t you do Pilates.

 But it doesn’t matter if you don’t do any specific sport.
 Pilates is brilliant for functional everyday life, for example gardening, DIY walking.
 By having a strong centre and good alignment in your body, it helps your body move more efficiently.
 And with this, there’s less injury and less pain.